louistrue/ifc-classifier/docs/architecture.md

 - `components/` – React components including the viewer and panels
 - `context/` – shared React context for model state
 - `services/` – functions for importing/exporting classifications and IFC files
-- `public/wasm/web-ifc/` – WebAssembly files for the `web-ifc` engine

 Together these pieces form a purely client-side application that reads, visualizes, classifies and exports IFC models without server dependencies.